whamtet/simpleui/doc/index.md

 ### hx-target

-When we first load the page ctmx generates the full dom tree.
+When we first load the page SimpleUI generates the full dom tree.
 Subsequent updates only render a branch on the tree.
 To ensure `path` and `value` are set consistently we must always set `hx-target`.

 ```clojure
 (my-component req)